port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/github-workflow/examples.md

 After triggering the action in Port, a new action run will be created in Port (and a matching `runId` will be generated).
 The runId can be used to update the action status and reports logs to Port.

-Add the following snippet to your GitHub workflow `yml` file:
+To update the new self-service action run, add the following snippet to your GitHub workflow `yml` file (note you will need to pass the correct `runId` to the action):

 ```yaml showLineNumbers
 - uses: port-labs/port-github-action@v1